ktorio/ktor-documentation/topics/Routing_in_Ktor.md

 A path pattern passed to the [routing](#define_route) functions (`route`, `get`, `post`, etc.) is used to match a _path_ component of the URL.
 A path can contain a sequence of path segments separated by a slash `/` character.

 > Note that Ktor distinguishes paths with and without a trailing slash.
-You can change this behaviour by [installing](Features.md#install) the `IgnoreTrailingSlash` feature.
+You can change this behaviour by [installing](Plugins.md#install) the `IgnoreTrailingSlash` plugin.

 Below are several path examples:
 * `/hello`